2026/27 AMCAS Application Guide (With Screenshots)

 If you have entered letters of recommendation, you will also have the opportunity to assign a letter to each school at this point.

-The fee is $175 to send your application to the first school and $45 for each additional school.
+The fee is $175 to send your application to the first school and $47 for each additional school.

 "Definitely cast a wide net.
 However, also try to be smart about the list you create.
-There are a lot of factors that go into creating a solid school list – how competitive an applicant you are, what aspects of medicine you’re interested in, the financial impact of applying to many schools.
-I would encourage you to work one-on-one with an advisor to create a smart, practical school list that maximizes you chance of success.”
+There are a lot of factors that go into creating a solid school list – how competitive an applicant you are, what aspects of medicine you’re interested in, and the financial impact of applying to many schools.
+I would encourage you to work one-on-one with an advisor to create a smart, practical school list that maximizes your chance of success.”

 Section 8: Essays

-Advice for writing a standout personal statement:
+Here’s some advice on writing a standout personal statement:

 • Start writing the first draft 3-6 months early.